PlumpMath/gae-clojure-hello-test/README.md

 ```

 The starting memory usage is, just like with Clojure, very inconsistent, too.
-The first instances that came up after some concurrent requests (memory usage in
+The memory usage, in MB, I've seen starting various instances either from a
-MB):
+clean deploy or from starting serial or concurrent requests:

 ```text
 143.3